macintAsh1984/RV32EM-Simulator-Guide-For-Mac-Users/README.md

 # RV32EM Simulator Guide For Mac Users
-This is a guide for students taking ECS 50 on how to get the RISC-V simulator up and running on all Macs.

 _The following instructions apply to all Macs (Apple Silicon [M1, M1 Pro, & M1 Max] Macs and Macs with an x64 architecture).
 A Mac with an x64 architecture and another Mac with an Apple Silicon (ARM) architecture were used for testing in the making of these instructions._